tidyverse/tidyverse.org/content/blog/2020-04-self-cleaning-test-fixtures/index.markdown

 })
 ```

 This test checks that `usethis::use_roxygen_md()` does the setup necessary to use roxygen2 in a package and, specifically, to write documentation with markdown syntax.
 All 3 expectations consult the DESCRIPTION file, directly or indirectly.
-So it's very convenient that `local_package()` creates a minimal package, with a valid DESCRIPTION file, for us to test against.
+So it's very convenient that `create_local_package()` creates a minimal package, with a valid DESCRIPTION file, for us to test against.
 And when the test is done -- poof! -- the package is gone.

-The setup and teardown done by `local_package()` would be aggravating and repetitive to inline in each individual test.
+The setup and teardown done by `create_local_package()` would be aggravating and repetitive to inline in each individual test.
 The tests would be dominated by this code, making them less readable.
 If we need to tweak something, we'd have to do it in hundreds of places.
 This sort of friction has a real chilling effect on one's enthusiasm for writing and maintaining tests.

 A few more observations about the self-cleaning test fixture pattern: